top of page

 Grace Evangelical Seminary

 Grace Evangelical College and Seminary was established in March, 2001, incorporated as Grace Evangelical, Inc., under the laws of the State of Maine and overseen by a Board of Advisors and Board of Trustees.
 Grace Evangelical currently operates under a legislative exemption from the secular charter process available to religious higher education institutions in the State of Maine.
 Under the exemption, Grace Evangelical is permitted to confer degrees.
-Grace Evangelical first admitted seminary students in2001 and undergraduates in 2002.
-The first B.A. in Biblical Studies was awarded May 5, 2006, the first A.A. degree in Biblical Studies in May, 2007, and the seminary its first M.A. in Ministry degree in the same month.
-In the following year, the second B.A. in Biblical Studies was awarded.

 Since its founding, Grace Evangelical has granted more than 30 undergraduate and graduate degrees.
 Grace Evangelical acquired affiliate status with the Association for Biblical Higher Education (ABHE), an accrediting body recognized by the U.S. Department of Education.
 In 2008, Grace Evangelical programs were approved by the Maine State Approving Agency for the use of VA benefits to pay tuitions of veterans enrolled in degree or certificate programs at the school.
 In May 2009, the Association of Christian Schools International (ACSI) recognized Grace Evangelical as a provider of Continuing Education Units (CEUs) in Biblical Studies for ACSI-certified teachers.